Technologicat/unpythonic/README.md

 print(t)  # True
 ```

-Essentially the implementation is just `def now(thunk): return thunk()`.
+Essentially the implementation is just `def call(thunk): return thunk()`.
 The point is to:

- - Make it explicit right at the definition site that this block is *going to be run now* (in contrast to an explicit call and assignment *after* the definition).
+ - Make it explicit right at the definition site that this block is *going to be called now* (in contrast to an explicit call and assignment *after* the definition).
 Centralize the related information.
 Align the presentation order with the thought process.

  - Help eliminate errors, in the same way as the habit of typing parentheses only in pairs.
 No risk of forgetting to call the block after writing the definition.